Gračanica, Kosovo: Politics

 The first municipal elections were held on 15 November 2009.
-The government of Serbia asked Serbs not to participate in the elections which it does not recognize, but many of them did.
-Serb Bojan Stojanović was elected Mayor.
+Although the Serbian government urged Serbs to abstain from participating in the elections, which it did not recognise, a significant number chose to vote.
+As a result, Bojan Stojanović, an ethnic Serb, was elected Mayor.

-Town of Gračanica is also temporary seat of the administration of Serbia-recognized City of Pristina.
+The town of Gračanica is also temporary seat of the administration of Serbia-claimed Municipality of Pristina.
 The Serbia-sponsored local elections were held on 11 May 2008.
-Those elections were boycotted by the Albanians who consider Kosovo independent from Serbia, so only Serbs participated.
+The elections were boycotted by ethnic Albanians, who regard Kosovo as independent from Serbia, resulting in participation predominantly by ethnic Serbs.

 Settlements

 Aside from the town of Gračanica, the municipality has the following villages: